Invesco Ltd. Boosts Stock Position in Kellogg (NYSE:K)

-Invesco Ltd. lifted its position in Kellogg (NYSE:K) by 3.9% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 4,280,169 shares of the company’s stock after buying an additional 162,633 shares during the quarter.
-Invesco Ltd. owned approximately 1.25% of Kellogg worth $273,589,000 at the end of the most recent reporting period.
+Invesco Ltd. boosted its stake in shares of Kellogg (NYSE:K) by 3.9% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 4,280,169 shares of the company’s stock after purchasing an additional 162,633 shares during the quarter.
+Invesco Ltd. owned approximately 1.25% of Kellogg worth $273,589,000 as of its most recent SEC filing.

-Other hedge funds have also recently bought and sold shares of the company.
-Vident Investment Advisory LLC raised its holdings in shares of Kellogg by 13.4% in the 3rd quarter.
-Vident Investment Advisory LLC now owns 38,012 shares of the company’s stock valued at $2,429,000 after buying an additional 4,477 shares during the period.
-Connor Clark & Lunn Investment Management Ltd. increased its holdings in Kellogg by 172.6% during the 3rd quarter.
-Connor Clark & Lunn Investment Management Ltd. now owns 126,169 shares of the company’s stock worth $8,065,000 after purchasing an additional 79,887 shares during the period.
-Public Sector Pension Investment Board increased its holdings in Kellogg by 64.0% during the 2nd quarter.
-Public Sector Pension Investment Board now owns 39,502 shares of the company’s stock worth $2,541,000 after purchasing an additional 15,410 shares during the period.
-Jump Financial LLC increased its holdings in Kellogg by 337.9% during the 3rd quarter.
-Jump Financial LLC now owns 34,744 shares of the company’s stock worth $2,221,000 after purchasing an additional 26,809 shares during the period.
-Finally, Morningstar Investment Services LLC increased its holdings in Kellogg by 10.6% during the 3rd quarter.
-Morningstar Investment Services LLC now owns 66,285 shares of the company’s stock worth $4,326,000 after purchasing an additional 6,347 shares during the period.
-Hedge funds and other institutional investors own 83.69% of the company’s stock.
+A number of other hedge funds and other institutional investors also recently modified their holdings of the business.
+BlackRock Inc. increased its holdings in Kellogg by 2.6% during the 3rd quarter.
+BlackRock Inc. now owns 25,209,977 shares of the company’s stock worth $1,611,421,000 after purchasing an additional 631,466 shares during the period.
+State Street Corp increased its holdings in Kellogg by 0.5% during the 2nd quarter.
+State Street Corp now owns 12,464,707 shares of the company’s stock worth $801,855,000 after purchasing an additional 64,130 shares during the period.
+Geode Capital Management LLC increased its holdings in Kellogg by 3.5% during the 3rd quarter.
+Geode Capital Management LLC now owns 4,419,869 shares of the company’s stock worth $281,744,000 after purchasing an additional 150,633 shares during the period.
+Morgan Stanley increased its holdings in Kellogg by 153.8% during the 2nd quarter.
+Morgan Stanley now owns 4,225,332 shares of the company’s stock worth $271,815,000 after purchasing an additional 2,560,788 shares during the period.
+Finally, Nordea Investment Management AB increased its holdings in Kellogg by 96.2% during the 3rd quarter.
+Nordea Investment Management AB now owns 3,739,415 shares of the company’s stock worth $243,585,000 after purchasing an additional 1,833,448 shares during the period.
+Institutional investors own 83.69% of the company’s stock.

-In other news, major shareholder Kellogg W. K. Foundation Trust sold 83,334 shares of the firm’s stock in a transaction on Monday, November 22nd.
-The stock was sold at an average price of $62.70, for a total transaction of $5,225,041.80.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-1.20% of the stock is owned by company insiders.
+In related news, major shareholder Kellogg W. K. Foundation Trust sold 83,334 shares of Kellogg stock in a transaction on Monday, November 22nd.
+The stock was sold at an average price of $62.70, for a total value of $5,225,041.80.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+1.20% of the stock is currently owned by company insiders.

-Kellogg (NYSE:K) last announced its earnings results on Thursday, February 10th.
-The company reported $0.83 EPS for the quarter, beating analysts’ consensus estimates of $0.79 by $0.04.
+Kellogg (NYSE:K) last posted its quarterly earnings data on Thursday, February 10th.
+The company reported $0.83 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.79 by $0.04.
 Kellogg had a return on equity of 37.88% and a net margin of 8.86%.
-The firm had revenue of $3.42 billion for the quarter, compared to analysts’ expectations of $3.39 billion.
-During the same quarter in the prior year, the firm earned $0.86 EPS.
-Kellogg’s quarterly revenue was down 1.2% on a year-over-year basis.
-As a group, equities research analysts predict that Kellogg will post 4.13 earnings per share for the current fiscal year.
+The business had revenue of $3.42 billion for the quarter, compared to analysts’ expectations of $3.39 billion.
+During the same quarter last year, the firm earned $0.86 earnings per share.
+The business’s revenue was down 1.2% on a year-over-year basis.
+As a group, analysts anticipate that Kellogg will post 4.13 earnings per share for the current fiscal year.

 Kellogg Company Profile